Success-co-saas/mcp-success-co/README.md

 ---

-## 🔍 Under the Hood
+## 🔍 How It Works

+### For End Users (Production)

-Behind the scenes, the MCP server connects to the Success.co GraphQL API to retrieve and update your EOS data.
+Behind the scenes, our hosted MCP server connects to the Success.co GraphQL API to retrieve and update your EOS data.

-**How Authentication Works:**

-- **With OAuth (MCP Inspector):** When you connect via the MCP Inspector, an OAuth flow is initiated.
-Your access token is stored securely and used for all API requests.
-- **With Dev-Mode API Key (Claude Desktop):** Since Claude Desktop connects directly via STDIO, it bypasses the OAuth web flow.
-Instead, you provide your API key in the `.env` file, which is used to authenticate all API requests.

-**What Happens When You Ask a Question:**

-1. Claude (or the MCP Inspector) sends your query to the MCP server
+**Authentication Flow:**

+1. User connects their AI assistant (e.g., Claude) to Success.co MCP
+2. OAuth 2.0 flow initiates - user logs in with Success.co credentials
+3. Access token is securely stored on our servers (90-day lifetime)
+4. All subsequent requests use this token automatically

+**Query Flow:**

+1. User asks their AI assistant a question about EOS data
-2. The MCP server determines which tools to use (e.g., `getRocks`, `getIssues`, `getTodos`)
+2. AI assistant calls the MCP server with appropriate tools (e.g., `getRocks`, `getIssues`)
-3. The server makes authenticated requests to the Success.co GraphQL API using:
+3. MCP server makes authenticated requests to Success.co GraphQL API
-   - Your OAuth access token (if connected via MCP Inspector)
-   - Your dev-mode API key (if using Claude Desktop with `DEVMODE_SUCCESS_USE_API_KEY=true`)
-4. The API returns your EOS data
-5. The MCP server processes and formats the response
-6. The answer is returned to Claude (or the MCP Inspector)
+4. Data is processed and returned to the AI assistant
+5. AI assistant provides an intelligent answer based on the data

-All data remains secure - OAuth tokens are stored in your local database, and API keys are only stored in your local `.env` file.
+All data remains secure - OAuth tokens are stored in our encrypted database, and all communication uses TLS encryption.

+### For Developers (Local Development)

+When running locally for development:

+- **OAuth Mode:** Connect via MCP Inspector to test the full OAuth flow
+- **API Key Mode:** Use dev-mode API keys for faster local testing (Claude Desktop STDIO)
+- Both modes connect to the same GraphQL API endpoints

 ---